 Since 2011, Advanced Counselor Training, LLC started providing regular trainings in clinical supervision for Licensed Professional Counselors (LPC), as regular, on-site trainings were not either not provided at all, provided on a limited basis, or provided at a cost prohibitive basis.
 Many state regulations (e.g., NJ, MI and GA) require LPCs to either take a graduate level supervision course or receive continuing education in clinical supervision in order to be considered qualified supervisors in their state.
 The ACS certification is required for NJ, 30 hours of continuing education is required for MI, and either the ACS or the CPCS is required in Georgia.

-We have decided to offer this training regularly (at least twice a year), to meet the need, and to keep the costs moderate ($595 for the 30/45 hour training paid to Advanced Counselor Training (or $475 for the CPCS training in Georgia), plus an additional $110 cost of the ACS application fee paid to the CCE, bringing the total cost to obtain your ACS at $705).
-The need for LPCs to have specialized training in supervision started in 2009 in New Jersey, 2013 in Michigan and 2018 in Georgia.
-Completion of this workshop series will enable any LPC who also meets the other requirements (see our home page for full details) to apply for the Approved Clinical Supervisor Credential or the Certified Professional Counselor Supervisor in GA.
+We have decided to offer this training regularly (at least twice a year), to meet the need, and to keep the costs moderate ($595 for the 30/45 hour trainings or $475 for 24 hour trainings).
+The need for LPCs to have specialized training in supervision started in 2011 in New Jersey, 2013 in Michigan and 2018 in Georgia.
+This requirement varies from state to state, but many states are now requiring some level of supervision training in order to be considered a qualified supervisor.
+Completion of this workshop series will provide the necessary educational requirements for licensure in a specific state.
+If an LPC chooses to complete 45 clock hours of continuing education, they can apply for the Approved Clinical Supervisor Credential (though there are other requirements for this credential beyond the educational training).
 You can register for our next scheduled conference by clicking here.